gallerychosun

 • KO

-Jeong jeong-ju
+Jeong Jeong-ju

 • Exhibitions

-• sculpture
+• Sculptures

 After majoring in sculpture at Hongik University in 1995, Jeongju Jeong attained the title of Meisterschüler under Professor Hubert Kiecol at the Kunstakademie Düsseldorf in Germany in 2002.
 He earned his Ph.D. in Art from Kookmin University in 2015 and has been a professor in the Sculpture Department at Sungshin Women’s University since 2012.